Best Sedona Bike Rental Shops

 - Rental period: Daily rentals

 - What we love: The number of brands and models that they carry.
 You can demo some of the hottest new bikes on the market like Revel, Evil and Ibis and try them on some of the toughest trails on the planet.
 If the bike makes it here, you’ll be sure to love it on your trails back home.

 Whether you’re looking for a coffee shop with a biking problem or vice versa, Bike and Bean has you covered for both.
 Grab a latte, made with fine artisan coffee from a small, multi-generation family-owned producer in Sicily and a full-suspension Santa Cruz mountain bike.
 Can you think of a better way to spend your weekend?

 - Types of bikes: They have hardtail mountain bikes, full-suspension, and kids bikes for rent

 - Rental period: Bike and Bean offers hourly and daily rates for their bike rentals.
 You’ll get better discounts for renting multiple days.

 - What we love: Coffee and instant online booking.

 - A broader selection of bike types and models, but they have what you need for a quality ride in Sedona.

-Absolute Bikes Sedona is another popular shop with different locations in Salida and Flagstaff under the same brand but different ownership.
+Absolute Bikes Sedona is another popular shop with different locations in Sedona and Flagstaff.
 What we like about Absolute Bike Sedona is that they rent a variety of types of bikes from road bikes, e-bikes, kids bikes, and racks.
 So if you’re looking for one shop that will please anyone in the group, whether a roadie or a mountain biker or someone that just wants to cruise around the city, head to Absolute Bikes.

 - 4.8 ⭐️ (82 reviews)